 Pregnancy and childbirth are not like they are in the movies.
 The experiences people have are widely varied and filled with all sorts of emotional extremes, joys, terrors, and practical considerations no one ever seems to talk about.
-When you trust your health in the hands of an obstetrician, you’re giving someone else access to your life and your child’s life during this tumultuous time.
+When you trust your health in the hands of an obstetrician, you’re giving someone else access to your life and your child’s life during this tumultuous time when you are making new life decisions.
 You’re likely expecting care and support, but this isn’t always what you get.

 What to Do When Your Obstetrician is Negligent